apache/mxnet/docs/tutorials/python/mnist.md

 Now both the neural network definition and data iterators are ready.
 We can start training.
-The following commands train the multilayer perception on the MNIST dataset by minibatch (batch size is 100) stochastic gradient descent with learning rate 0.1.
-It stop the training after 10 epochs (an epoch is one pass over all input data).
+The following commands train the multilayer perception on the MNIST dataset by minibatch stochastic gradient descent (SGD).
+We'll select a mini-batch size of 100 and learning rate of 0.1.
+We'll run the training for 10 epochs and stop.
+An epoch is one pass over all input data.

 ```python
 import logging